zzhangjii/learning-library/workshops/goldengate/LabGuide200.md

 Note this is:
 - Using our GGCS Service (which also runs on Compute) paired with a DBCS for both GGCS metadata and target data
 - Our target data configuration for 12c Pluggable Database (schema amer)
-- USes GGCS (not on-premise OGG) with Integrated Replicat
+- Uses GGCS (not on-premise OGG) with Integrated Replicat

 - Open a terminal window on the OGG Compute image and ssh to GGCS (substituting your own GGCS IP):
 	- **SSH to GGCS:** `ssh -i /home/oracle/Desktop/GGCS_Workshop_Material/keys/ggcs_key opc@<your ggcs IP address>` field ***GG1*** for your ip address